Mikerniker/100_Days_of_Python/README.md

 Hello,

 This is a repository of my final projects for Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp for 2023.
-I am currently on Day 84, but slowly putting some of my finished projects (Days 1-83) into Github for my reference.
+I am currently on Day 87 and slowly putting the finished projects into Github for my reference.
 This repository is still a work in progress, thank you for visiting!

 ## Beginner
 **Day 1 Project: [Band Name Generator](https://github.com/Mikerniker/100_Days_of_Python/tree/main/Day01)**